-You might also find your dog rolling on his back to get rid of the irritation.
+You might also find your dog rolling on his back to eliminate the irritation.
 Call a vet for help if you spot these signs in your dog.

 Reason 5: Asking For a Treat!

-Dogs often find certain tasks to be rewarding.
-As a result, they will try to repeat the task constantly to be rewarded.
+Dogs often find specific tasks to be rewarding.
+As a result, they will constantly try to repeat the job to be rewarded.

 Rubbing his face against you can be a sign that it wants treats.
 If you have ever given treats to your dog for nuzzling, it can become a habit.
 Your dog will see this act as acceptable etiquette.

 Treats can work as a great motivator to train dogs.
 The ideal dog treat should contain essential nutrients for dogs besides being yummy.
 Try out these treats for dogs that we recommend:

 Provide your dog with a healthy dose of nutrients in the form of treats.
 They will love it and be eager to earn more!